jordan-bird/Leap-Motion-Dataset-Collector/README.md

 # Usage
 Feel free to use this for anything.
 I will merge pulls for new features and engineered features from those which have been collected.

+# Publication
+This script was used in part for data collection in:

+Bird, Jordan J., Aniko Ekart, and Diego R. Faria.
+"British Sign Language Recognition via Late Fusion of Computer Vision and Leap Motion with Transfer Learning to American Sign Language."
+(2020).